3box/3box-chatbox-react/README.md

 **A) Dapp handles web3 and 3Box logins, and they run *before* component is mounted. (recommended)**

 Dapp integrates with `3Box.js SDK` and the `3box-chatbox-react` component.
-In this case, the `box` instance returned from `Box.openBox(ethAddr)` via 3Box.js should be passed to the `box` prop in the comments component.
+In this case, the `box` instance returned from `Box.openBox(ethAddr)` via 3Box.js should be passed to the `box` prop in the chatbox component.
 The user's current Ethereum address should be passed to the `currentUserAddr` prop to determine which messages are their own.

 **B) Dapp handles web3 and 3Box logins, but they haven't run before component is mounted. (recommended)**

-Dapp integrates with `3Box.js SDK` and the `3box-comments-react` component.
-In this case, the login logic implemented in the dapp should be passed to the Comments component as the `loginFunction` prop, which is run when a user attempts to post a comment.
-The user's current Ethereum address should be passed to the `currentUserAddr` prop to determine `deletePost` access on each comment.
+Dapp integrates with `3Box.js SDK` and the `3box-chatbox-react` component.
+In this case, the login logic implemented in the dapp should be passed to the Chatbox component as the `loginFunction` prop, which is run when a user attempts to post a message.
+The user's current Ethereum address should be passed to the `currentUserAddr` prop to determine which messages belong to that user.

 **C) Dapp has no web3 and 3Box login logic.**

-Dapp only integrates with the `3box-comments-react` component, but not `3Box.js SDK`.
-All web3 and 3Box login logic will be handled within the Comments component, though it's required for the `ethereum` object from your dapp's preferred web3 provider be passed to the `ethereum` prop in the component.
+Dapp only integrates with the `3box-chatbox-react` component, but not `3Box.js SDK`.
+All web3 and 3Box login logic will be handled within the Chatbox component, though it's required for the `ethereum` object from your dapp's preferred web3 provider be passed to the `ethereum` prop in the component.

 #### Best practice